 The sub-fund's sustainability profile is measured using the weighted average UBS Blended ESG Score.
-The sub-fund will maintain a sustainability profile that is higher than its benchmark's sustainability profile.
+The sub-fund will maintain a sustainability profile that is higher than its benchmark's sustainability profile or a UBS Blended ESG Score between 7 and 10 (indicating a strong sustainability profile).
 The sub-fund will also have a lower Weighted Average Carbon Intensity (WACI) than the reference benchmark or a low absolute carbon profile.
 The calculations do not take account of cash, derivatives and unrated investment instruments.
 The sub-fund thereby promotes environmental and social as well as governance characteristics.
 The sub-fund excludes companies with a sustainability profile that indicates a high or severe ESG risk.